uoe-eng/tabularasa/README.md

         },
       ],
       props: {
-        // Properties to be passed direct to DetailCard's child components/inputs (for styling etc) }
+        // Properties to be passed direct to SLDDetail's child components/inputs (for styling etc) }
     }
   }